Syntax:

 Description:

-In addition to the above required inputs width,depth,haz, the model requires specification of the melt pool surface via the potts/am/bezier control_points command.
+The app requires specification of melt pool dimensions width,depth, and parameters describing the surrounding heat affected zone h0,ht,n.
+The model also requires specification of the melt pool surface via the potts/am/bezier control_points command.
 Whereas app_am ellipsoid uses two ellipsoids to define the moving melt pool and heat effected zone, here, the molten pool is defined by two fourth order Bezier curves: 1) top surface curve; 2) spine curve.
 The two curves are combined to form a 3D surface representing the interface between liquid and solidified material.
 The shape of the pool is defined by user input control points for the two curves and may be obtained from laboratory images or through process simulation or some other means.

 Degree four Bezier curves require a total of five control points.
 However, symmetry of the melt pool across xz-plane and the bounding top surface plane z=0 reduce the number of required inputs.
 Control points for the top surface curve are input only for half the melt pool on account of symmetry; because the front and tail of pool start at y=0 only three y components of the top curve are required while the other two components are implicitly set to 0 by the app.
 Similarly, because the spine curve begins and ends at the top surface z=0 only three components of z control points are required.
 Both the top surface curve and spine curve use the same x component values and all five are required inputs.
 Melt pool width and depth is explicitly set according to user inputs width, depth whereas melt pool length is implicitly defined by the ratio width/length according to the input top surface curve control points.
 The x,y components of the top curve control points are scaled to achieve the user input pool width.
 Similarly, spine curve control point components x,z are scaled to specified melt pool depth.
 However, the final set of x components used for both the top surface curve and spine curve are values obtained from the width scaling operation.